XXNOC/odin-landing-page/README.md

-# The Odin Project Landing Page Project
+# The Odin Project: Landing Page Project

 Made for the odin projects landing page project.<br>
 This site is 1 to 1 copy of the given image.